 Read more: 36 Hours in Oceanside, CA

-Visit an urban winery – Beach House Winery is an award winning winery in Oceanside with panoramic views of the region.
-It’s the first vineyard “Vigna al Mare” (Vineyard at the Sea) and winery established in this beautiful seaside community.
-They produce a number of varietals including whites, rosés and reds, sourcing grapes from their own 2.5 acres and from surrounding vineyards, and produce up to 18,000 bottles each year.
-Owners, George and Kim Murray, are true craft vintners and will share their passion and philosophy for making boutique wines.
-Be sure to visit later in the day and enjoy a glass on the rooftop deck offering 360 degree views on the surrounding region.
+The award-winning Beach House Winery boasts panoramic views and incredible wine.
+The winery produces a number of varietals including whites, rosés, and reds.
+Their grapes are sourced locally and from their own two-and-a-half acres of land.
+OwnersGeorge and Kim Murray are true craft vintners who are warm, welcoming, and always willing to share passion and philosophy for winemaking with visitors.
+Be sure to visit later in the day and enjoy a glass on the rooftop deck, which offers 360-degree views of the surrounding region.

 Read more: The Best Urban Wineries In Or Near San Diego

 2. Savor Classic California Cuisine

 Oceanside’s culinary scene is on fire with some hot new Oceanside beach restaurants serving fresh, farm-to-fork California cuisine.
 Local favorites include The Miller’s Table (which serves up an array of decadent sandwiches and savory snacks, including homemade potato chips) and Local Tap House and Kitchen (where diners can enjoy innovative dishes like Crispy Wonton Salad, Orange Miso Crispy Shrimp Banh Mi, and Pecan Crusted Scottish Salmon, to name a few).
 Masters Kitchen and Cocktails (which is set in an old car repair shop), Beach Break Cafe (famous for its delectable coffee cake, which is pictured above), and the quaint Harbor Fish and Chips (which is known for, you guessed it, their fish and chips) are also worth a visit.